kashishgupta1990/code-protect/readme.md

 # Code Protect

 It's a module which convert your `JavaScript` code into some not understandable format and still it's executable.
-This module can be used to protect the code base which run's on browser's client side or we can protect the nodejs code base as well.
+This module can be used to protect the code base which run's on browser's client side or we can protect the NodeJs code base as well.
+We have to mention the few options provided where `sourceDir` is mandatory field.
+Just mention the root path in this field and `code-protect` converts all the `.js` files present in sub-folder.

 ## Module Usage